zaeendesouza/zaeendesouza/README.md

 ✔️ Teaching R & Stata 💻
 ✔️ Labour economics & applied econometrics 🤓
 ✔️ Supporting my local gin & tonic industry 🍸

-**I dislike and do not support:**
-❌ Bigotry in any shape or form
-❌ Tottenham
-❌ Paywalls

 📢 You can follow me on twitter [@zaeendesouza](https://twitter.com/zaeendesouza?lang=en).